jamespeachh/Three-Noun-Prompts/README.md

 ---

-This is a plugin intended to connect you and your friend's notes offline.
+This is a plugin intended to connect you and your friend's notes offline through random creative writing prompts.
 - Get creative prompts for writing, composing, illustration, or whatever your creative medium is!
 - Set the time increment (in seconds) to allow for different projects or use cases.
 - Get a list of all the previous prompts.